 You might have seen that the screen display turns off automatically when you leave your PC idle for a certain period of time.
 This function is very helpful to increase the device’s battery life and to some extent, it even prolongs the screen life.
 However not every person likes this feature.
 Many people prefer to keep the screen from turning off regardless of whether they actively use their computer or not.
 On Windows 11 or Windows 10, there are multiple ways using which you can prevent your screen display from turning off.

-To keep your screen from turning off on a Windows 10 computer, you may use one of these options:
+To keep your screen from turning off on a Windows 11 or Windows 10 computer, you may use one of these options:

 - Through Settings app

 - Through the Control Panel

 Let’s see all these methods in detail:

 If you want to prevent the screen display from turning off, you need to perform some changes in the Settings app:

 - Open the Windows Settings using Win+I keyboard shortcut and then head to the System > Power & sleep.